Principles, copyright, data protection, and searching

 Data protection principles – in particular the General Data Protection Regulation (GDPR) – must be observed when processing personal data for ILDS purposes.
 Check with your trust/organisation lead for guidance on data protection to be sure that you are abiding by the principles.

 4. Searching for items

 Taking into account the general principles above, the choice of sources may be as follows.

 The order in which to approach them will vary according to local arrangements.

 When approaching specific libraries in your own network or others, take note of any temporarily unable to supply.

-- Costed services for Library Privilege such as the BL
+- Costed services for 'library privilege' such as the British Library (BL).

 Copyright fee paid articles can be shared in the same way as articles supplied under the CLA licence, i.e. in cases where both the user is eligible under the licence and the publication is covered by the licence.
 The decision tree is a helpful guide.

 Do not use LIS-MEDICAL.
 Use general mailing lists only if permitted on those lists, and only as a last resort.

 When selecting locations within networks, where all else is equal, select locations equitably and not always ‘the first in the list’.